Photo by Todd & Brad Reed Photography

 Named after a longtime city commissioner, Copeyon Park is located on south Washington Avenue, just past the bridge.
 Situated on the east shore of Pere Marquette Lake, Copeyon Park offers picnic tables (including an area with windscreens facing the lake), grills, playground, splash pad, and a launching site.
 This is a nice park for viewing the Port of Ludington, and a good spot for fishing.

 Right on Ludington Avenue between Lewis and Gaylord Streets is Rotary Park, (formerly known as City Park).
 Within this shady, grassy area are benches, picnic tables, the Rotary Band Shell, and restrooms.
-In the summertime, art fairs and the Stratford on the Avenue Theatre Festival are held here.
+In the summertime, art fairs, the Suds on the Shore Beer & Wine Tasting Festival, and the Stratford on the Avenue Theatre Festival are held here.

-Waterfront Park, between the two downtown marinas, boasts paved walkways, pristine landscaping, a great playground plus tables and benches throughout.
+Waterfront Park, between the two downtown marinas, boasts paved walkways, pristine landscaping, a great playground, a covered amphitheater, plus tables and benches throughout.
 There are also nine bronze sculptures to check out and this is the perfect place to watch the S.S.
 Badger leave or return to port.
-An amphitheater provides a nice place for summer concerts, with restrooms in the back.

 Memorial Tree Park